bolderbrush10/SearchlightAssault/programmer-notes.md

 - Test multiplayer online

 - Make a kickass prison escape game mode
-  (Figure out how to make night time even darker?
-Maybe render an overlay visible-only to the guard force?)
+  Figure out how to make night time even darker?
+Maybe render an overlay visible-only to the guard force?
+  So, we discovered that making a map doesn't come with triggers and other dynamic things If we want to have an elaborate pvp prisonbreak scenario, we'll have to add it into the mod

 - Make a config option to take in the names of turrets that players DON'T want the searchlights to boost, so they can fix mod incompatibility issues themselves

 - Better boost effect graphic

+- Still need to think about gameplay / balance for boosting effect...
+Lingering cooldown on turrets which have been boosted?

+- Need to think about swapping in searchlight when unpowered vs powered vs foe spotted (Maybe nothing on == unpowered (not attacking turtle), big light on == powered, big light + filament on == powered & foe spotted?)
+  Maybe we need to use the 'energy glow' animation layer so the spotlight sprite 'glows' at night

+- Fix radius_visualisation_specification

+- Clean up data-updates.lua

 ## Performance reports: